Agent Skills for Evals and Red Teaming

 The skill is just markdown files.
 Edit them to match your team's conventions:

-- Add custom providers to the cheatsheet if your team uses specific models or endpoints.
+- Add custom providers to the reference files if your team uses specific models or endpoints.

 - Add assertion patterns for your domain (e.g., medical accuracy rubrics, financial compliance checks).